by Brian Awehali

 * * *

 Photos courtesy Wikimedia Commons.
 The “Capitalist Pyramid” illustration at the top is a famous Industrial Workers of the World (Wobbly) poster from 1911.
-The IWW was unique in many ways, not least because it was the only union that welcomed women, immigrants, and black Americans into the same organization.
+The IWW was unique in many ways, not least because it was the only union that welcomed women, immigrants, black Americans and Asians into the organization at the time of its founding.
 I led off this post, ostensibly about industrial criminality and health issues in “communist” China, with the Capitalist Pyramid to make a point about power, independent of facile ideologies or propaganda.
 China is not a communist state, anymore than the United States, strictly speaking, is a democracy.
 Sorry: you can call a plutocratic oligarchy where 1% own 99% “democracy” if you want, but I won’t be joining you in such foolishness.
 I think there’s a lot to recommend an anarchist understanding about states, the nature of power, government, and people: states exist to monopolize force and monetize and extract labor from their subjects.
 From this perspective, the core distinctions to be made between China and the United States are not about “freedom” but about scale and respective terms of engagement with economic globalization.

 This post was first published on April 29, 2010